mrbilby/ArtificialPersonality/memoryAI.md

 [x] Environmental awareness
 [x] Memory Prioritisation
 [x] LTM increased to 1000
+[x] Add graph based memory interaction

 # Features to be built

 Function
-[ ] Personality adjuster over time
-[ ] Add graph based memory interaction
 [ ] Personality creator from a given text
 [ ] Memory creator to integrate with Personality Creator to create a well rounded AP [ ] Integrate tiktoken to better token count